-2.1 Association Rule Mining
+2.1 Association rule mining

-Association rules [3] are mined on a list of transactions.
+Association rules [4] are mined on a list of transactions.
 A transaction is a set of items.
 For example, in the context of sales analysis, a transaction is the set of products bought together by a customer in a specific event.
-The mined rules are of the form $\{ElvisCD,$ $ElvisBook\} \Rightarrow ElvisCostume$, meaning that people who bought an Elvis CD and an Elvis book usually also bought an Elvis costume.
+The mined rules are of the form {ElvisCD, ElvisBook} \Rightarrow ElvisCostume, meaning that people who bought an Elvis CD and an Elvis book usually also bought an Elvis costume.
 However, these are not the kind of rules that we aim to mine in this paper; we aim at mining Horn rules.
-We show in [16] that Horn rule mining corresponds to association rule mining on a database that is exponentially large in the maximal number of variables of the rules.
+We show in [17] that Horn rule mining corresponds to association rule mining on a database that is exponentially large in the maximal number of variables of the rules.
 One problem for association rule mining is that for some applications the standard measurements for support and confidence do not produce good results.
-[40] discusses a number of alternatives to measure the interestingness of a rule in general.
-Our approach is inspired by this work and also makes use of a language bias [2] to reduce the search space.
+Tan et al. [41] discusses a number of alternatives to measure the interestingness of a rule in general.
+Our approach is inspired by this work and also makes use of a language bias [3] to reduce the search space.